 - To work on endurance, you can set your heart rate to be just under your anaerobic threshold.
 This number is highly variable, but a good guide is somewhere around 180 minus your age.
 So, if you are 30 years old, you’ll train at around 150 bpm.
 This trains your body to more efficiently utilize oxygen so that you can primarily use fat for fuel.
 Since fat stores are theoretically endless, you have the potential to really increase your mile pace times.
 If you see your heart rate going up, you slow down your pace, and vice versa if you see your heart rate go down.

-Benefits of Heart Rate Training
+Benefits of Training Based on Heart Rate

 - Improved mitochondrial density – mitochondria are where fatty acids go to die.
 They are the cell powerhouses that take fatty acids and eventually convert them to ATP (energy).
 Heart rate training improves the density of mitochondria in the muscle (increases the number of them) so that your body is better able to utilize fat for energy.